Pyomo/mpi-sppy/doc/src/access_solutions.rst

-If you are not using a ``WheelSpinner`` object, but rather creating an ``EF`` object directly, you can use the function ``mpisppy.sputils.ef_scenarios`` to loop over the scenario models after sololution.
+If you are not using a ``WheelSpinner`` object, but rather creating an ``EF`` object directly, you can use the function ``mpisppy.sputils.ef_scenarios`` to loop over the scenario models after solution.
 The function takes one arugment, which is the EF object.

 For example, suppose you have an extensive form (EF) object, `ef`, that